pumadong/pumadong.github.io/english/Liulishuo-202512.md

 **descendant** Yeah, it's a gift from one of my descendants from the 22nd century.

-**time leap** 时间跳跃 So I time leaped to two a.m, four a.m, and dix a.m. and asked the future men for help.
+**time leap** 时间跳跃 So I time leaped to two a.m, four a.m, and six a.m. and asked the future me for help.

 **recklessly** 鲁莽地 I told you no to drive recklessly.
 It serves you right.